11 min read 10.07.2021 815

 Demand and supply

 When there is lots of currency and low or average demand, the exchange rate is generally low.
-When there is less cash in circulation and there is a great demand for it, the exchange rate rises.
+When there is less cash in circulation and there are great demand for it, the exchange rate rises.

 Consumer spending and investment tend to be greater when a country's populace is confident in the stability of its economy (low unemployment or inflation).
 This increases the currency's appeal to investors, resulting in a higher exchange rate.